coolsamson7/aspyx/README.md

 - `result` the result ( initially `None`)
 - `exception` a possible caught exception ( initially `None`)

-⚠️ **Attention:** It is essential for `around` methods to call `proceed()` on the invocation, which will call the next around method in the chain and finally the original method.
+⚠️ **Note:** It is essential for `around` methods to call `proceed()` on the invocation, which will call the next around method in the chain and finally the original method.

 If the `proceed` is called with parameters, they will replace the original parameters!